Please read

 Ask me anything!

-Accommodations can be made for siblings to be in the same class, even if their ages differ.
 Parents are expected to stay during classes unless prior arrangements are made.
-Younger or older children may remain with parents in designated areas during class time.
+Younger or older children- not attending the program- may remain with parents in designated areas during class time.
 Classes will begin the week of February 23 and will run year-round.
-This is a Step Up-approved class.
-We anticipate becoming a direct provider vendor before classes begin.

 Classes offered